Hardik200719/Digital-literacy-project/task-4-email-etiquette/emails.md

+# 📧 Professional Emails

+---

+## 📌 Email 1: Request for Assignment Extension

-Subject: Request for Assignment Deadline Extension
+**Subject:** Request for Assignment Deadline Extension

 Dear Professor,

 I hope you are doing well.
-I am writing to request an extension due to unavoidable circumstances.
+I am writing to request an extension for the assignment submission due to unavoidable circumstances.

-I kindly request a 2-day extension.
+I kindly request a 2-day extension to complete my work properly.
+I assure you that I will submit quality work within the extended time.

-Thank you.

-Sincerely,
+Thank you for your understanding.

+**Sincerely,**
 Hardik

+---

+## 📌 Email 2: Application for Internship

-Subject: Application for Summer Internship
+**Subject:** Application for Summer Internship Opportunity

 Dear Sir/Madam,

-I am a first-year CSE student at VIT Bhopal and I am interested in applying for a summer internship.
+I hope this message finds you well.
+I am a first-year Computer Science student at VIT Bhopal University, and I am interested in applying for a summer internship at your organization.

-I am eager to learn and gain experience.
+I am eager to gain practical experience and enhance my technical skills.
+I would be grateful for the opportunity to learn and contribute.

-Thank you.

-Sincerely,
+Thank you for your time and consideration.

+**Sincerely,**
 Hardik